Resources

 Invasive Species Plant List - VA DCR

-Virginia Department of Conservation and Recreation: There is demonstrable evidence that a species poses a threat to Virginia’s forests, marshes, wetlands and waterways.
+Virginia Department of Conservation and Recreation: There is demonstrable evidence that species on this list pose a threat to Virginia’s forests, marshes, wetlands and waterways.

 Izel Native Plants